How does directivity, listening distance and absorption affect energy decay in a room?

 Reproduction of recorded reverberation

 The same applies to recorded reverberation.
 In order to properly reproduce the recorded reverberation, the energy decay in the room has to be faster (room's decay curve has to be steeper) than the decay of the reverberation in the recording.
-Otherwise, reverberation in the recording will be masked by the room's reverberation, at least for sounds with decay rate larger than the decay of a room reverb (impulsive sounds: snare drum, plucked muted string, 'k' ad 't' consonants in speech, etc).
+Otherwise, reverberation in the recording will be masked by the room's reverberation, at least for sounds with decay rate larger than the decay of a room reverb (short, percussive sounds: snare drum, plucked muted string, 'k' ad 't' consonants in speech, etc).

 Addition of room and hall reverb - this can be modeled by convolution (meaning of the red curve: concert hall reverb is reproduced in a small room on a low DI speaker)